 The USC Upstate Library's Juvenile Collection is located to the back right side of the library near the group study rooms.
 These books are organized by the Library of Congress Classification System.
 They are identified by the location "Juvenile" in the Library's system.
 The Juvenile Collection contains: non-fiction, fiction, easy books and many of the Newbery & Caldecott Award winning titles.

-The USC Upstate Library's Leisure Reading Collection is located on the first floor in a room near the group study rooms.
+The USC Upstate Library's Leisure Reading Collection is located on the main floor of the library on shelves near the group study rooms.
 These books are organized by author's last name.
 The Leisure Reading Collection contains donated popular fiction, non-fiction books and books on CD.
 These resources are identified by the keywords "Leisure Reading," which can be searched in the library catalog.
 Book donations for the leisure reading collection can be dropped off at the circulation desk or given to Bree Kirsch in office LIB 114A.

 Thank you to the following donors for helping us create the Leisure Reading Collection at USC Upstate: